duderstadt-lab/mars-docs/tutorials/create-a-molecule-archive.md

 In this tutorial we will go through the basics of loading a video, finding and tracking peaks, navigating through the MARS GUI, looking at the traces corresponding to the tracked peaks, tagging them and saving the result as a MoleculeArchive (.yama) file.

-This tutorial is based on an example dataset called 'TestVideo.tif'.
-In this video, the transcription movement of fluorescently labeled T7 polymerase over DNA is investigated by means of TIRF microscopy.
+In this video, the transcription movement of fluorescently labeled polymerase over DNA is investigated by means of TIRF microscopy.
 The DNA itself is not labeled and therefore is not visible in the video.
 This single-molecule dataset provides an excellent way to familiarise yourself with